WolBanking77: Wolof Banking Speech Intent Classification Dataset

 \section{Limitations}

-We can note some limitations in our dataset such as intention classes imbalance which can push the model to favor majority classes to the detriment of minority ones.
-During the ASR evaluation, we noticed spelling errors on rare words which can be corrected with a language model.
+We can note some limitations in our dataset, such as class imbalance in intents, which may cause the model to favor majority classes at the expense of minority ones.
+During the ASR evaluation, we noticed spelling errors in rare words, which could be corrected using a language model.